-- (a) On occasions when individuals leave their home, they should maintain physical distancing of at least six feet from any person outside their household whenever possible. - (b) A business owner or operator may refuse admission or service to any individual who fails to social distance as required by this Ordinance. - (c) The Pribilof School District may choose to follow the CDC's recommendations regarding three feet social distancing within schools.
+- (a) On occasions when unvaccinated individuals leave their home, they should maintain physical distancing of at least six feet from any person outside their household whenever possible. - (b) A business owner or operator may refuse admission or service to any unvaccvinated individual who fails to social distance as required by this Ordinance. - (c) The Pribilof School District may choose to follow the CDC's recommendations regarding three feet social distancing within schools. - (d) Individuals shall adhere to all guidelines and requirements set forth in the Saint Paul Island Unified Command COVID-19 Strategic Reentry Plan regarding social distancing.